10 Good Website Layout Ideas for 2026 (with Examples)

 5. Full-Screen Layout

 Take, for example, Species in Pieces.
-This rich and interactive presentational experience tells the stories of 30 engaged species.
+This rich and interactive presentational experience tells the stories of 30 endangered species.

 As you can see, full-screen layouts are at their best when accompanied by powerful imagery.
 That makes them a great choice for websites rich in photography, illustrations, or video.